- Iron supplements for blood donors

 How to make sure iron supplements don’t upset your stomach

-Active Iron is the only iron supplement that is clinically proven to increase iron levels whilst being gentle on your stomach.
+Active Iron is the only iron supplement that is clinically proven to be 2X better absorbed⁵, increase iron stores by 94% and help avoid gut irritation³.
 In fact, Active Iron is so gentle that you can take it on an empty stomach.

-Gone are the days when you need to worry about an upset stomach when taking iron supplements!
+Gone are the days where you need to worry about an upset stomach when taking iron supplements!

 Active Iron for Women Review